Module 1 – Waking Up

 • Investigating Triggers, Behaviors, & Rewards

-• Checking Our Understanding Of Others
+• Checking our Understanding of Others

-• Investigating The Roots Of Reaction
+• Investigating the Source of Reaction

-Week 4: “Exploring Habits II”
+Week 4: “Exploring Habits 2”

 • Investigating Habit Loops